Technigo/project-weather-app/README.md

 # Weather App

-This is the weather app will show 5 days weather.
+This is the weather app will show 5 days weather in Helsinki.

 ## The problem